SKindij/React-Redux-Knowledge-Base/Forms/README.md

 ```
 > _If the input data is valid, the function submits the form data to the server or updates the app state as needed._

+&emsp;Most common values for the type attribute and what they mean:
++ text: accepts any text.
++ email: accepts only valid email addresses.
++ password: masks entered text, commonly used for passwords.
++ number: accepts only numerical values.
++ checkbox: allows user to select or deselect an option.
++ radio: allows user to select only one option from a group of options.